How Many Internships Should You Apply For?

 Navigating the internship application process is hard—especially when it comes to applying.
-Keep reading to hear the Simplify team's take on how many internships you should apply to each cycle!
+Find out how many internships you should apply to each cycle here!

 If you’re asking yourself this question, you’re not alone.
 Every year, students are handed acceptance and rejection letters from internships at companies of all sizes—so many that the process may start to feel random.
 That leaves college students everywhere asking, “how many internships should I apply to?”